makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 * To perform diagnostics on potentially problematic DNNs, we will decompose α ^ into its two components, α and λ max
-  * λ i is the i th eigenvalue of the X, λ max is the maximum eigenvalue, and α is the ﬁtted PL exponent
+  * λ i is the i th eigenvalue of the X, λ max is the maximum eigenvalue, and α is the fitted PL exponent
   * These eigenvalues are squares of the singular values σ i of W, λ i = σ 2 i
 * All four metrics can be computed easily from DNN weight matrices
-* The ﬁrst two metrics are well-known in ML
+* The first two metrics are well-known in ML
 * The last two metrics deserve special mention, as they
   * depend on an empirical parameter α that is the PL exponent that arises in the recently developed Heavy Tailed Self Regularization (HT-SR) Theory 1–3